RicardoGabriel/synth/README.md

 ## Disclosure
 This package was first created by @gnazareths and I will try to improve it and utilize it for my term paper in EPPE (Uni.
 Bonn) by March, 2019.

+First, I will try to face current limitation number 2 by implementing a change in the code which will transform an excel file in a panda dataframe using the method read_excel() find in https://pythonspot.com/read-excel-with-pandas/

 ## Introduction

 A Python package for implementing the Synthetic Control Method for comparative case studies.